Highlights

 The Man in Room 17

-Need to watch "The Man in Room 17" on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or stream the drama TV series via subscription can be difficult, so we here at Moviefone want to do the work for you.
+Want to watch "The Man in Room 17" on your TV or mobile device at home?
+Searching for a streaming service to buy, rent, download, or stream the drama TV series via subscription can be a challenge, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services – including rental, purchase, and subscription options – along with the availability of "The Man in Room 17" on each platform.
-Now, before we get into all the details of how you can watch "The Man in Room 17" right now, here are some details about the ITV1 show.
+We've compiled a list of streaming and cable services – including rental, purchase, and subscription platforms – along with the availability of "The Man in Room 17" on each platform.
+Now, before we get into the ways and means of how you can watch "The Man in Room 17" right now, here are some details about the ITV1 show.

 Originally premiering June 11th, 1965, "The Man in Room 17" stars Richard Vernon, Michael Aldridge, Denholm Elliott, Willoughby Goddard.
-The series runs 2 season(s), and has a score of 53 (out of 100) on TMDB, which compiled reviews from 3 top people.
+The series runs 2 season(s), and has a score of 53 (out of 100) on TMDB, which assembled reviews from 3 experienced people.

 What, so now you want to know what the TV show is about?
 Here’s the plot: "The Man in Room 17 is a British television series which ran for two seasons in the mid-1960s, produced by the Northern ITV franchise, Granada Television.
 Key to the series' success was the involvement of writer/producer Robin Chapman.
 The show was set in Room 17 of the Department of Social Research, where former wartime agent-turned-criminologist Edwin Oldenshaw solved difficult police cases through theory and discussions with his assistants.
 The novelty of the series was that Oldenshaw and his colleagues never needed to leave their office in order to resolve cases, preferring to spend their time playing the Japanese board game of Go.
 They simply provided their prognosis and left the police to do the cleaning up.
 Different directors were often appointed to film the Room 17 and outside-world scenes independently, to maintain a sense of distance between the two worlds."